Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### When we move from grade A to G, the ratio of fully paid loans to charged off loans decreases meaning that we face riskier groups.
+Moving from grade A to G, the ratio of fully paid loans to charged off loans decreased meaning that we faced riskier groups.

-### Let's draw a count plot per subgrade.
+I drew a count plot per subgrade.

 ```python